Free Dev Day — June 25 — Virtual

 • Engineering data pipelines using virtualization, streams and tasks

-• Building multi-layer Data Vault environment on Snowflake:
+• Populating data in a multi-zone Data Vault on Snowflake:

 Call to action